DLC-link/dlc-stacks-loan-contract/README.md

 Fully testing the contract requires running instances of the DLC oracles and the backend service, which is not yet open-sourced.
 However, steps of a deployment to a local integration mocknet is still provided here for posterity:

 1. Update `.env` with the proper information (NODE_ENV=mocknet for mocknet setup)
-2. In `Clarinet.toml`: comment out the `project.requirements` lines (4-5)
-3. In `Clarinet.toml`: uncomment the 3 lines about the dev contracts (14-28)
-4. In the `dlc-manager-pricefeed.clar` file, update the redstone-verify contract's principal address to the mocknet deployer's: `ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM`
-5. If you changed anything else in the contract, regenerate the deployment plan:
+2. If you changed anything else in the contract, regenerate the deployment plan:
    1. `$ clarinet deployments generate --devnet`
-6. Launch the integration blockchain (docker must be running):
+3. Launch the integration blockchain (docker must be running):
    1. `$ clarinet integrate`